mfms-ncsu/VC-BR/VCSolver/0-README.md

+## Instructions for running `VCSolver`

-How to compile:
+* To compile:
 `./build.sh`

-To see list of available options do
+* To see list of available options do
 `java -cp bin Main --help`

+* To run
+`java -cp bin Main [OPTIONS] INPUT_FILE`
+__Note:__ _Running with no options causes all reductions and all lower bounds to be disabled._ To run with a standard set of options, like those recommended in _Branch-and-reduce exponential/FPT algorithms in practice: A case study of vertex cover_ (T, Akiba and Y. Iwata):
+`java -cp bin Main --all [INPUT_FILE]`
+This will enable all reductions except for packing and all lower bounds except for the cycle cover lower bound.

-* You can use dimacs or [snap](http://snap.stanford.edu/data/) format.
+* You can use [snap](http://snap.stanford.edu/data/) or [dimacs](http://archive.dimacs.rutgers.edu/Challenges/) format.
-* Reading the large file may take several minutes.

 Sources of input graphs:
 - [http://snap.stanford.edu/data/](http://snap.stanford.edu/data/)